 Siena, San Gimignano & Chianti: Enjoy a Siena guided tour, a gourmet lunch at a vineyard in Chianti, and free time to explore San Gimignano at your own pace.

-Your driver and guide will pick you up in a comfortable, air-conditioned transport in central Florence and drive you through the hills of Tuscany.
+Your driver and tour leader will pick you up in a comfortable, air-conditioned transport in central Florence and drive you through the hills of Tuscany.
 You'll pass the best panoramic viewpoint of Florence and pause for pictures.

 Siena is one of the best-preserved examples of medieval Italian architecture in the world.
 Spared German bombing in WWII, this time capsule of ancient, precarious-looking buildings is home to the Palio, one of the greatest and most dangerous horse races in the world.